janko/rodauth-rails/README.md

 $ rails generate rodauth:install
 ```

-You can use a different table name than `accounts`:
+This will use the `accounts` table.
+If you want a different table name:

 ```sh
 $ rails generate rodauth:install users